chisophugis/lbd/source/otherinst.rst

 Other instructions
 ===================

-I will add more cpu0 instructions support in this chapter.
-Begin from arithmetic instructions.
+This chapter add more cpu0 arithmetic instructions support.
-Next, beyond assembly code generated which finished in last chapter, I add the obj file generated support in this chapter.
+After that, in addition to assembly code generated, the obj file generated support is added in this chapter.

 Support arithmetic instructions
 --------------------------------